LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/AskMaven/AskMavenAPI.md

 ### Use Cases

-Use the Ask Maven API to accomplish the following example workflows:
+Use the AskMaven API to accomplish the following example workflows:

 * Channel Switching from Website or App:
      * A brand wants to provide different channels based on customer and Intent.
 E.g. “For an order cancellation intent send     conversation to messaging involving a bot, unless it’s a high value customer, in that case have them talk on the phone to a human agent”
      * They configure this policy in Maven hub
-     * They use Ask Maven API to return the which routing decision to make
+     * They use AskMaven API to return the which routing decision to make
      * Using the decision that Maven API returns, they provide the right experience to the consumer

  * Get AI Powered Routing Decisions